Code For Video Editor

 Organization is Key

-A structured approach to Code For Video Editor can prevent confusion:
+A systematic approach to Code For Video Editor can prevent confusion:

 • Folder Hierarchies: Keep raw footage, edited segments, and project files sorted for quick retrieval.